Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Private or family grants can also be large sums of money that a private foundation gives to a nonprofit of their choice or after organizations have sent in their applications.

-Additionally, some of these grants occur on a yearly basis, meaning that organizations have a steady source of funds.
+Additionally, some of these grants occur on a yearly basis, meaning that organizations may receive a steady source of funds.

 How to Get Started